 The tax-equivalent yield is the pre-tax yield the taxable bond must pay to equal the tax-free municipal bond yield.

 The calculation is the tax-free municipal bond yield divided by one, minus the investor's tax rate.
 Here's the calculation for an investor in the 35% marginal tax bracket, if the municipal bond is paying 4%:

 Tax-Equivalent Yield = .04 / (1 - .35) = 0.615, or 6.15%

-This calculation reveals that the income tax savings of using the tax-free municipal bond are equivalent to a taxable bond earning 6.15%.
-If the taxable bond doesn't offer at least a 6.15% yield, then the municipal bond is a better deal for the investor seeking the most income.
+This calculation reveals that the income tax savings of investing in the tax-free municipal bond are equivalent to a taxable bond earning 6.15%.
+If the taxable bond doesn't offer at least a 6.15% yield, then the municipal bond is likely a better deal for the investor seeking the most income.

 Returning to the example scenario of choosing between a 4% muni bond and a 5% corporate bond, the bond investor may be wise to choose the tax-free municipal bond instead of the taxable corporate bond.